 Choose from two riding options.
 The long route will take you in to the forested mountains of Kyoto's north before descending an ancient road in to Arashiyama on the outskirts of Kyoto.
 The short route option you will ride to the Hozo River where you will cruise down to Arashiyama on a traditional boat piloted by an oar and bamboo pole.
 You will find the bicycles waiting at the end of the cruise to continue your cycling journey.
 Both options will take you to the former palace of Emperor Saga, built in the 8th century, where you can feel the ancient court atmosphere.

 Day 7 Sayonara

-Please inquire for dates and pricing.
+Please inquire for a custom trip with your group size and preferred trip dates.
 Please inquire